-Now, let’s get into what you came here for: the web directories that are still relevant in 2019.
+Now, let’s get into what you came here for the web directories that are still relevant today.

-I could have included many more on this list, like Jasmine Directory, Aviva Directory, and Bloggapedia, but based on their current traffic numbers (and lack thereof), I’m not sure they’re worth the effort anymore.
+I could have included many more on this list, like Jasmine Directory, Brownbook, and Bloggapedia, but based on their current traffic numbers (or lack thereof), I’m not sure they’re worth the effort anymore.

 There’s also blogs.botw.org for blogs and local.botw.org for local businesses.

-A lifetime listing (with a followed link) costs $299.
+A lifetime listing (with a link to your website) costs $297.

 Spoke is an online community for finding and discussing business people, companies, news, and more.

-Blogarama features over 143,000 blog listings which are actively updated by site admins.
+Blogarama features over 154,000 blog listings that are actively updated by site admins.